-In Case Study CS.11, we develop a web crawler-a program that visits web page after web page by following hyperlinks.
+In Chapter 11, we developed a web crawler-a program that visits web page after web page by following hyperlinks.
 The crawler scans the content of each visited web page and outputs information about it, including all the hyperlink URLs contained in the web page and the frequency of every word in the page.
 If we ran the crawler on the set of linked web pages shown in Figure 12.1, with each page containing names of some world cities with indicated frequencies, the hyperlink URLs would be output in this format: